NVIDIA/aistore/deploy/dev/docker/README.md

 ## Running benchmark tests in the Docker environment

 AIStore Docker clusters can also be deployed in Dry-Run mode.
-These modes can be activated either through the interactive interface or by passing in either **one** of `-nodiskio` or `-nonetio`.
+These modes can be activated either through the interactive interface or by passing in `-nodiskio`.
 See more about benchmark tests, see [AIS Loader](/aistore/bench/aisloader/README.md)

 ## Utility Scripts